This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 CARE AGREEMENT:A patient has the right to safe care and to be treated with respect.
 Patients have the right to help plan their care.
 To help with this plan, patients must learn about their health condition, how it may be treated, and when restraints may be needed.
-Treatment options should be discussed with caregivers.
-Patients and caregivers can work together to decide what care may be best.
+Treatment options should be discussed with healthcare providers.
+Patients and healthcare providers can work together to decide what care may be best.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.